compulim/message-port-rpc/README.md

 ### Why use a dedicated `MessagePort`?

-Instead of multiplexing multiple messages into a single `MessagePort`, a dedicated `MessagePort` simplifies the code, easier to secure the channel, and eliminates crosstalks.
+Instead of multiplexing multiple calls into a single `MessagePort`, a dedicated `MessagePort` simplifies the code, easier to secure and audit the channel, and eliminates crosstalk.

 Internally, for every RPC call, we create a new pair of `MessagePort`.
 The result of the call is passed through the `MessagePort`.
 After the call is resolved/rejected/aborted, the `MessagePort` will be shutdown.